NateEag/git-revue/readme.txt

 git-revue
 =========

-git-revue is a lightweight, distributed code review tool for git.
+git-revue is a distributed code review tool for git.

 It provides command-line and web interfaces.
 The web interface serves as both code browser and code review tool.